February 2024 Options Now Available For Cleveland-Cliffs (CLF)

 Investors in Cleveland-Cliffs Inc (Symbol: CLF) saw new options become available today, for the February 2024 expiration.
 At Stock Options Channel, our YieldBoost formula has looked up and down the CLF options chain for the new February 2024 contracts and identified one put and one call contract of particular interest.

-The put contract at the $20.50 strike price has a current bid of 84 cents.
-If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $20.50, but will also collect the premium, putting the cost basis of the shares at $19.66 (before broker commissions).
-To an investor already interested in purchasing shares of CLF, that could represent an attractive alternative to paying $20.77/share today.
+The put contract at the $20.50 strike price has a current bid of 75 cents.
+If an investor was to sell-to-open that put contract, they are committing to purchase the stock at $20.50, but will also collect the premium, putting the cost basis of the shares at $19.75 (before broker commissions).
+To an investor already interested in purchasing shares of CLF, that could represent an attractive alternative to paying $20.88/share today.

 Below is a chart showing the trailing twelve month trading history for Cleveland-Cliffs Inc, and highlighting in green where the $20.50 strike is located relative to that history: